matheuskieling/matheuskieling/README.md

 ## Hello, I'm Matheus Kieling

 - 🔭 At the moment, I'm a Fullstack Engineer @ Serendipe ICT.
+(And I build small projects outside of work)
 - 🌱 Vim motions are key
 - 📫 Contact at matheus.kieling@hotmail.com
 - 😄 Pronouns: he/him